jonatasbaldin/asyncio-talk/README.md

 # asyncio-talk

+*await a minute, let me async that for you*

 This is a talk about Python Asyncio, presented at the Mumbai Tech Meetup.
 The presentation was made with [Slydes](https://github.com/jonatasbaldin/slydes).

 ### Running the Talk